Bton123/tester/README.md

 # PDF Editing Demo

 This is a simple web application that allows uploading a PDF and viewing it in the browser.
-Pressing **Scan** analyses each page and overlays editable shapes corresponding to rectangles or circles found in the PDF using [fabric.js](http://fabricjs.com/).
+You can navigate the document one page at a time and press **Scan This Page** to analyse the current page.
+Detected rectangles and circles become editable using [fabric.js](http://fabricjs.com/).

 ## Setup